UdeshyaDhungana/UdeshyaDhungana.github.io/content/articles/2025-05-21-understanding-git-internals.md

 ADD 21 bytes: "Nice to meet you!\n"
 ```

-After applying this to the base file, the new file will be
+Applied to the base file, the result is:

 ```
 "Hello, my name is ABob\nNice to meet you!\n"
 ```

-**How to apply all deltas?**
+**Applying every delta**

-Store the delta objects in a queue.
-Keep dequeueing the queue until it is empty.
-On each dequeue, apply the refdelta to its referenced object.
-Generate a new object, and put it in your objects list.
+Git keeps the delta objects in a queue.
+It dequeues each one, applies it to its referenced base object to produce a new object, and adds the new object to its set of resolved objects.
+The process repeats until the queue is empty.

-After all deltas has been applied, initialize the `.git` directory, and save all the objects in `.git/objects` directory.
+Once every delta has been resolved, git initialises the `.git` directory and writes every object into `.git/objects`.

 **Populating the cloned directory**

-Keep track of the SHA1 of the HEAD.
-From there, find the sha1 of the head and it’s tree.
-Once you find the root tree, create every file and directory that appears in the tree object file, recursively.
-I am leaving this up to you.
-But this is how git does it.
+Starting from the SHA1 of `HEAD`, git walks to the commit's root tree.
+From there, it recursively creates every file and directory described by that tree, restoring the project to the state at the time of the commit.